HealthyMindTech/respeak/README.md

 $ firebase deploy
 ```

-To only deploy to hosting do:
+To deploy the frontend app, do:
 ```
-$ firebase deploy --only hosting
+$ npm run deploy-frontend
 ```